Master guide to ESOP with Tips for Start-Up’s.

 • Vesting Requirements

-In India, ESOPs typically have a vesting period of one year, after which the employees are eligible to exercise their options.
+In India, ESOPs usually have a one-year vesting period, allowing employees to exercise their options afterward.

 • Lock-In Period